+The series five finale certainly left us with many questions.
 Chief among them is what will Tommy Shelby do next?
 Is this the end of his campaign to bring Oswald Mosley down from the inside?
 What will be the fallout?
 Will Tommy stand openly against the fascist leader?

 Will Finn take responsibility for leaking details of the plan to assassinate Oswald Mosley?
 What will happen to Billy Grade (Emmett J Scanlan)?
 What will Arthur do now he’s lost Linda?
 Is Polly really finished with Shelby Company Ltd, and how will she react to the death of her fiancé Aberama Gold?

 We do know that the Peaky Blinders set has had a revamp after Byrne revealed the Garrison pub has been redesigned with a new black and gold colour scheme – the significance of which will apparently become clear.
 We do like the new look we have to say!

 How many episodes of Peaky Blinders season 6 will there be?

 Nothing has been officially stated about how long the season will be but seeing as every other series has had six episodes, it’s a safe enough bet that this final series will follow suit.

 But there is a chance we could see a couple of those episodes run for longer than normal, with director Anthony Byrne telling Digital Spy that a longer first and last episode is being considered and we are all for it – particularly when it comes to the series finale!

 As for what the episode titles will be, all we know so far is that season 6 episode one is called ‘Black Day’.

 Will Peaky Blinders series 6 have any celebrity cameos?